Born: January 4, 1978 in Bratislava (Západoslovenský kraj in Czechoslovakia)

 The turning point in Krajicek’s career came during the rainy Wimbledon of 1996.
 Seeded with a bizarre No. 17 due to Thomas Muster‘s withdrawal, Krajicek, who had lost Wimbledon first rounds in his two previous trips, defied expectations by dispatching former champions Michael Stich (fourth round) and Sampras (quarterfinal) in consecutive matches without dropping a set.
 Displaying newfound confidence, he emerged as the heavy favorite in the semifinal and final, ultimately clinching the Wimbledon title in an edition that challenged conventional wisdom.
 The runner-up MaliVai Washington said: “If he continues playing like this, he’ll be the best in the world.”

 Three years later, shortly after winning the Stuttgart and Key Biscayne titles, only five matches separated Krajicek from Washington’s prophecy.
 The Dutchman arrived in Hamburg ’99 as the No. 4 in the ATP ranking, top seeded, and winning the title seemed within his reach in semi-indoor conditions, despite clay being his least favorite surface.
-Krajicek had showcased his prowess on the red surface before, having reached the French Open ’93 semifinals, the Rome ’96 final, and triumphed in Barcelona ’94.
+Krajicek had showcased his prowess on the red surface before, having reached the French Open ’93 semifinals, the Rome ’96 final, having triumphed in Barcelona ’94.
 However, his dreams were dashed in his first match as he lost to the unpredictable Hicham Arazi, in spite of winning their two previous meetings.
-Following this defeat, Krajicek faced recurring physical issues, coupled with mediocre results, which prevented him from seizing opportunities in the years 1999-2000 when Sampras lost his dominance, and as many as five players reached the No. 1 spot for the first time.
+Following this defeat, Krajicek faced recurring physical issues, coupled with mediocre results (the best was US Open quarterfinal when he established a new record of aces for another six years), which prevented him from seizing opportunities in the years 1999-2000 when Sampras lost his dominance, and as many as five players reached the No. 1 spot for the first time.
 With better timing to avoid health issues, Krajicek could have easily been among them.

 Krajicek missed the entire 2001 singles season due to injury; he returned after a twenty-month absence following two elbow surgeries.
 Remarkably, in only his second event after his comeback, he mirrored Guy Forget‘s achievement from 1994 by reaching the Wimbledon quarterfinals with a very low ranking.
 This feat came after a remarkable three-day contest against Mark Philippoussis, consisting of four tie-breaks.
 However, a few months later, a heel injury forced Krajicek to retire from the US Open.